Professor Roya Ghafele

 Professor Graham Richards CBE is emeritus Professor of Chemistry at the University of Oxford.
 From 1997 — 2007 he was Chairman of the Department of Chemistry, the largest in the western world.
 He is the author of some 360 scientific papers and 18 books.

 He founded the Oxford Molecular Group Plc which grew from a £350,000 start-up to a £450 million public company.
 As a result of another deal of his a £65 million laboratory was established and the company IP Group Plc was created.
 He still is a senior non-executive director of IP Group.

 He also helped set up the Technology Transfer Office of the University of Oxford and was one of its directors for 20 years.
 He holds a number of other non-executive directorships and is the author of Spin-outs: creating businesses from university intellectual property.

 Prior to that he was CEO of IDDEX an intellectual asset valuation company.
-As practice leader for Security and Financial Services for KPMG he led major projects including high level strategy for ‘C’ level executives at Chase and Citibank, NetAid, the massive joint venture with the UN intended to significantly reduce world poverty, OASIS, the system that deregulated the electrical energy business for which he won a Gartner Award, and advised six heads of state.
-He has testified to Congress and spoken at Brookings Institution, RAND Institute, Gartner Conferences, US Chamber of Commerce, State of the World Forum and many other international venues.
+As practice leader for Security Services for KPMG he led major projects including high level strategy for ‘C’ level executives at Chase and NetAid, the massive joint venture with the UN intended to significantly reduce world poverty.

-He has authored two books for John Wiley & Sons – the first on E-Commerce (translated to three languages) and the second on Intellectual Assets (preface by Sir David Cooksey, Chairman of Board of Committee of Governors of the Bank of England, endorsed by Carl Icahn and Lee Iacocca).
-He was granted three patents (over 200 citations and references) and has two patents pending.
+He has authored two books for John Wiley & Sons — the first on E-Commerce (translated to three languages), and the second on Intellectual Assets (preface by Sir David Cooksey, Chairman of Board of Committee of Governors of England, endorsed by Carl Icahn and Lee Iacocca).
+He was granted three patents, has over 200 citations and has two patents pending.